idvorkin/idvorkin.github.io/_d/time-off-02-2022.md

 ### Software for Balance

-- Parse the the weekly summaries and put them into the blog post.
+- ☑ Parse the the weekly summaries and [put them into the blog post](https://github.com/idvorkin/jupyter/blob/master/WeekAnalysis.ipynb).
 - Review and have someone else score your balance.

 ### Tech Guru